Courses that fulfill

 This course covers the physiological bases of neural communication, addiction, psychiatric disorders, sex and eating.
 During this course students work in groups to try to replicate the findings of a published research article.
 Prerequisite: PSYC 245.
 Also listed as BIOL 353.
 Offered every fall.
 (RCH)

 Through lecture, discussion and experimentation, this course explores the psychology of prejudice, stereotyping and discrimination.
 Analyzes the causes and consequences of prejudice and similarities and differences in types of prejudice.
 Prerequisite: PSYC 115 or 116, and PSYC 245, or permission of the instructor.
 Offered every fall.
 (RCH)

 Anthrozoology, or Human-Animal Studies, is an emerging interdisciplinary field.
 This class will focus on the psychological ramifications of the interactions between human and non-human animals.
 Students will attempt to start understanding why people squeal over baby animals, salivate over meat, sob over the loss of pets, and more.
 Prerequisite: PSYC 115/116 and PSYC 245, or junior standing with a declared major other than Psychology.
 (RCH)

-PSYC 361 TOPICS IN INTEGRATIVE SYSTEMS (3 credits)
+PSYC 360 ADVANCED TOPICS IN BIOPSYCHOLOGY (3 credits)